vrushabhbhanarkar333/vrushabhbhanarkar333/README.md

   Here are some of the app development projects I've worked on:
 </p>
 <ul>
-  <li><b>Event Listing App:</b> A mobile application that allows users to browse and register for events.
+  <li><b>Shoutout: Event Listing App:</b> A mobile application that allows users to browse and register for events.
 Integrated RESTful APIs for dynamic event listings and Firebase for backend services.</li>
-  <li><b>Social Media App:</b> Developed a social media application featuring real-time messaging, profile management, and media sharing.
+  <li><b>Bluemercury: Social Media App:</b> Developed a social media application featuring real-time messaging, profile management, and media sharing.
 Implemented using Flutter and Firebase.</li>
-  <li><b>Technician App (Diginova):</b> An app for technicians to manage tasks, meetings, events, and attendance.
+  <li><b>Diginova: Technician App:</b> An app for technicians to manage tasks, meetings, events, and attendance.
 Included features like chat options, leave application, and on-duty/off-duty tracking.</li>
 </ul>

 <h3 align="left">Languages and Tools:</h3>